Ta Nang, One of Vietnam’s Most Beautiful Trails and Best-Kept Secrets | Saigoneer

 By the time you come up to your second or third incline, you notice the deep grooves the machines cut into the side of each pitch, and it becomes clear why the bikes are as rugged and souped up as they are.
 Their revving motors and altered anatomies produce a loud chug-chug-chug that announces their arrival before they can be seen.
 And then watching them is a joy: chain suddenly crucial, power plainly obvious, operator’s command of the situation; relaxed and masterful.
 Sometimes an extra passenger sits atop the cargo, sometimes three men straddle the long frame, but always smiles and half-smoked cigarettes occupy the corners of their mouths.

-Chang Lang Tang
+Chang Lang Thang

-Both of my trips were made possible through the guidance and support of the enthusiastic trekking group, Chang Lang Tang, a team of young, local nature lovers who have made a business out of taking fellow hikers on unique, remote adventures throughout the central and southern regions of Vietnam.
+Both of my trips were made possible through the guidance and support of the enthusiastic trekking group, Chang Lang Thang, a team of young, local nature lovers who have made a business out of taking fellow hikers on unique, remote adventures throughout the central and southern regions of Vietnam.
 With an everything-included model, they make it easy for hikers to sign up and go; no equipment or extensive preparation necessary.

-Chang Lang Tang’s commitment to sustainability further sets them apart.
+Chang Lang Thang’s commitment to sustainability further sets them apart.
 Each customer who signs up for one of their treks donates five trees to the Forest Garden Project, a project dedicated to respecting, reforesting, and educating about Vietnam’s Central Highlands, in partnership with local farmers.

 Since the organizers opt to keep group numbers small and treat all their guests as old friends, they are able to create an instant and intimate comradery within their teams, an aspect that makes it hard not to fall into new, fast friendships.
 The hike will get you on your first trip, but the people and the moments this experience fosters will keep you coming back.